-Based on the product types identified in the above table, 66 of Canada’s highest-value consumer imported products are durable while 34 are classified as non-durable.
+Based on the product types identified in the above table, 67 of Canada’s highest-value consumer imported products are durable while 33 are classified as non-durable.

 Fastest-Growing Consumer Imports

-Listed below are the top 10 consumer products imported into Canada that experienced the highest percentage increases in spending from 2019 to 2020.
+Listed below are the top 10 consumer products imported into Canada that experienced the highest percentage increases in spending from 2020 to 2021.

-- Vulcanized rubber clothing and accessories: Up 230.3% ($732.4 million)
+- Vulcanized rubber clothing and accessories: Up 87.5% ($1.36 billion)

-- Gold (unwrought): Up 52.2% ($8.7 billion)
+- Silver (unwrought): Up 60.2% ($4.2 billion)

 Worst-Declining Consumer Imports

-Canada’s spending on the following 10 items decreased at the greatest pace from 2019 to 2020.
+Canada’s spending on the following 8 items decreased from 2020 to 2021.

-- Automobile parts or accessories: Down -26.9% ($14.5 billion)
+- Automobile parts/accessories: Down -1.3% ($14.2 billion)

-The remaining 9 import decliners are shopping products that normally require more time for shoppers to make buying decisions.
+The remaining 4 import decliners are shopping products that normally require more time for shoppers to make buying decisions.
 Purchases under the shopping products category are more likely to be deferred than convenience products.

 Key Suppliers by Country